Natchez Cultural Heritage Experience

 Natchez was not the site of the working plantations; it was a major port for commerce and trade, and where the homes of our nation’s most prominent cotton planters were located.
 The major cotton plantations were located North in the Mississippi Delta, South, and West of here in the flatlands of Louisiana.
 Natchez served as the marketplace where trade in our nation’s most valued export cotton was carried out.
 Many enslaved people in the Natchez area worked in support of operations in the town homes of the planters.
 They cooked, cleaned, tended to the needs of the families, cared for livestock, drove carriages, and operated small gardens.
 Natchez also was the home to the largest population of free people of color in the State of Mississippi prior to the Civil War.
 Few American cities offer an in-depth look at the lives of southerners like Natchez.
 Walk in the footsteps of Southern belles, cotton barons, enslaved people, Civil War soldiers, and Civil Rights pioneers.
 There is much to see and experience as you Visit Natchez.
 The following is offered for your consideration in no specific order.

-Additional tour information and local travel guides can be obtained at the Natchez Visitor Reception Center.
+Additional tour information and local travel guides can be obtained at Visit Natchez at The Depot Visitor Center.